 The MIKEY-SAKKE UID is generated by hashing a fixed string, the identifier of the user, the identifier of the KMS, the key period length, the current key period number and their respective lengths.
 Key periods are a repeating sequence of fixed time periods, where the first key period commences at an offset in time following 0h on 1 January 1900.

 The input to the hash function shall be encoded as specified in clause B.2 of 3GPP TS 33.220 [17].
 The hash function shall be SHA-256 as specified in [18].
 The full 256-bit output shall be used as the identifier within MIKEY-SAKKE (referred to as 'ID' in IETF RFC 6507 [9] and 'a' or 'b' within IETF RFC 6508 [10].
+The resulting UID shall be base64 encoded.

 FC = 0x00